Florida's Department of Juvenile Justice 2011 Outcome Evaluation Report, indicates a 93% overall success rate for FY10-11.

-- Behavior Intervention & Management: Students are taught skills that focus on improved decision making, problem solving, anger management, conflic resolution for home and school life.
+- Behavior Intervention & Management: Students are taught skills that focus on improved decision-making, problem solving, anger management, conflict resolution for home and school life.

-- Service Projects: students may participate in a community-based service project.
-As students develope skills to help themselves, they are also involved in learning to care for others.
+- Service Projects: Students may participate in a community-based service project.
+As students develop skills to help themselves, they are also involved in learning to care for others.

 - Parent Education: parents are required to participate in activities during wilderness and transition component.
-Tools are provided to assist parents in strenghthening their relationship with their child.
+Tools are provided to assist parents in strengthening their relationship with their child.

 - Family Mediation: parent(s)/guardian and student create a mediated contract.
 This serves as a framework for transition and assists in the success of both parties upon the student's return to their everyday life.